About Pa-software · Site feedback

 News

-MSAD Login 2.0.1 in now available.
-This version includes support for 10.6 (Snow Leopard)
+MSAD Login 3.1.0 is now available.
+This version includes TLS and Kerberos support.

 back to top